diegopoli/sample-jee-projects/README.md

 # Java EE Sample Projects
-These samples illustrate the use of [Java EE](http://www.oracle.com/technetwork/java/javaee/overview/index.html) a variety of web applications.
+These samples illustrate the use of [Java EE](http://www.oracle.com/technetwork/java/javaee/overview/index.html) to build a variety of web applications.

 ## Pre-requisites